 At the beginning of the year, we spend time focusing on sentence structure, ensuring that what the children have written makes sense and the correct usage of capital letters, full stops and question marks.
-The children write in a journal every week and, as the year progresses, we explore the use of descriptive language, story structure and also other forms of writing.
+Children will be introduced to creative writing, focusing on setting, character and plot through a range of written and non-written activities.
 In Year 2, the children are expected to write using a cursive style and so this year, we help the children work towards this by using a pre-cursive style (please see the attached sheet).

 The basic skills that are reinforced throughout the year are:

-The core curriculum, including Science, Religious Education and Humanities is taught primarily by the form teachers, but the children are also taught by several subject specialists, including Rachel for French, Jonathan for Music, and Anthony for P.E..
+The core curriculum, including Science, Religious Education and Humanities is taught primarily by the form teachers, but the children are also taught by several subject specialists, including Jonathan for Music, and Jonny for P.E..
 The children will also be taught by a specialist Mandarin teacher.

-A more detailed outline of the Year 1 curriculum is available on the school website at www.stanthonysprep.org.uk.
+A more detailed outline of the Year 1 curriculum can be found below.

 Please help your son by going through the Read Write Inc. sounds regularly as this knowledge helps to develop both the boys’ reading and spelling skills.
-We also send home simple spellings every week and, whilst formal spelling tests do not begin until later in the year, we will be assessing the children’s spelling of these words informally at some point during the school week.
+We also send home simple spellings every week from early on in the year: we will be assessing the children’s spelling of these words informally on a Friday.